AppDaddy-Software-Solutions-Inc/framework-markup-language/README.md

 To see what FML can do and get started building applications, visit [**fml.dev**](https://fml.dev/).

-For a functional overview of FML and templating applications, visit the [**Home**](https://github.com/AppDaddy-Software-Solutions-Inc/Flutter-Markup-Language/wiki/Home) page.
+For a language overview of FML and templating applications, visit the [**Language Documentation**](https://github.com/AppDaddy-Software-Solutions-Inc/Flutter-Markup-Language/wiki/Home) page.

+To try out functional demonstrations of all our widgets check out our [**Examples**](https://fml.dev/#/assets/templates/examples/examples.xml)